-If you’ve just been diagnosed with type 2 diabetes, your head is probably swimming with information about the lifestyle changes you’ll need to make, including how to create and stay on a diabetic diet.
-Type 2 diabetes is a serious condition, and to successfully manage blood sugar levels requires significant modifications to the way you live and eat.
+If you’ve just been diagnosed with type 2 diabetes, your head is probably swimming with information about the lifestyle changes you’ll need to make, including how to create and stay on a diabetic diet plan.
+Type 2 diabetes is a serious condition, and to successfully manage blood sugar levels requires significant modifications to the way you live and eat, including a diabetic diet.

 - Eat plenty of vegetables and legumes (beans)